browser icon

 Artist and Performer

-Today I am matured enough to say my works have been presented on stages in Liberia, British Columbia in Canada, in classrooms throughout United States, in Mexico City, Mexico, and Katmandu in Nepal.
+My works have been presented on stages in Liberia, British Columbia in Canada, in classrooms throughout United States, in Mexico City, Mexico, and Katmandu in Nepal.
 The archives of the Washington State Arts Commission, the Seattle Arts Commission, the Anchorage School District, the Montana Art Council, and The Connecticut Commission on Culture and Tourism, will agree that “Won-Ldy Paye was here.”

 “Storytelling is putting sensual emotions into events or playing with words as though they were toys.”